 Section 20 creates the following processes for DFR review of Medigap premium increases.
 First, information about any premium increase filed with DFR has to be posted on the Department's website.
-The act also requires a public comment period for composite rate increases of greater than 10% and a public hearing if required by the Department of Disabilities, Aging and Independent Living (DAIL), the Office of the Health Care Advocate, or 25 or more policyholders who would be affected by the increase.
+The bill would also require a public comment period for composite rate increases of greater than 10% and a public hearing if requsted by the Department of Disabilities, Aging and Independent Living (DAIL), the Office of the Health Care Advocate, or 25 or more policyholders who would be affected by the increase.